aineko-dev/aineko/docs/developer_guide/concepts.md

 A **Node** is an abstraction for some computation, akin to a function.
 At the same time a **Node** can be a producer and/or a consumer of a **Dataset**.

 A node can optionally consume from topics, process that data and produce the output to another buffer that you can chain other Node consumers on.

+## Workflow

+A **workflow** is a series of steps that occur as part of the CI/CD process.
+For example, a **continuous integration workflow** contains steps that checks the validity of your deployment configuration.
+A **continuous deployment workflow**, on the other hand, orchestrates the necessary changes in the cloud to deploy the most recent version of your code.